How to forecast event sales.

 What I personally loved about forecasting was it gave me the insight to see what the future potentially looked like, and make decisions based on that well in advance.

 The fairly unique thing about JCP worth noting is that the project managers were responsible for both the sale and delivery of the events/campaigns.
-They had resources around them to help make the delivery happen but ultimately they were responsible for ensuring what they had sold to the client was delivered to the clients expectations.
+They had resources available to help with the delivery, but ultimately, they were responsible for ensuring that what they sold to the client met the client’s expectations.

 The forecast was used amongst other things: